Ruby program to read a series of datasets from a csv-formatted file and

 Configuration parameter

 Configuration paramters can be specified by the parameter -o.
-From their they can inserted manually or from a file.
-The current parameters are:
+From their they

-- Timeline y-dimension: specifies how much interval steps in y-dimension should be used; value interval [5, 100]
+Timeline y-dimension: specifies how much interval steps in y-dimension should

 Default values

-- Timeline y-dimension: 20
+Timeline y-dimension: 20

-- Extended color legend information: off
+Extended color legend information: off

-- Output scaling: off
+Output scaling: off

 Examples

-with meta data and visualizing the first
+Reading a data series from <filename> with meta data and visualizing the first

 dataset: